NokaAngel/Roblox-Vintage-Game-Finder/README.md

   - Detects uncopylocked/copylocked status
 - **Progress Tracking**: Saves scan progress for resuming
 - **Detailed Output**: Generates a formatted text file with game details

+> [!IMPORTANT]
+> Identifying private games is still unavailable, while it's in the code it is not properly setting the identity if the game is public or private.
+The scanning will still work, but it'll read every place as private which is not true.

 ## Requirements